Capstone-Projects-2023-Fall/project-ar-pet-pals/documentation/docs/system-architecture/components.md

 ## Client-Facing Application

 This component is what the client sees when they open the application.
-Everybit of user interaction is prompted and handled through here.
+Every bit of user interaction is prompted and handled through here.

 **Classes**
 - UserInterface: Handles the display and layout of the user interface.